apex-legends-bugs/apex-legends-bugs/README.md

 ## How to support this project 💪

+### Support us on Ko-Fi! ☕
+Since a few people asked, we set up [a support page on ko-fi](https://ko-fi.com/apexlegendsbugs).
+Feel free to donate anything you want - anything helps!
+Donations will go towards supporting this project in the long term.
+Note that donations are non-refundable and they do not buy anything other than happiness!

 ### Tell others 🗣
 Spread the news and let people know.
 Tell your favourite content creators, streamers, and pro players to use this and report bugs.
 We want to show a unified front to Respawn and EA who are simply neglecting the code base of Apex.